gracelang/language/website/GraceModules/io.md

         // true if self and other are the same FileStream object.
 Note that
         // it is possible to have several distinct fileStreams on the same
         // underlying file.
-}
+    clear -> FileStream
+        // makes the contents of this filestream empty.
+The read/write position becoems 0 }
 ```
 The type `Process` defines the interface of a process.